P-p-H-d/mlib/README.md

 ##### M\_PRINT\_ARG(x)

 Print using printf the variable 'x'.
-The format of 'x' is deduced.
+The format of 'x' is deduced provided that it is a standard numerical C type.

 ##### M\_FPRINT\_ARG(file, x)

 Print into a file 'file' using fprintf the variable 'x'.
+The format of 'x' is deduced provided that it is a standard numerical C type.

+##### M\_GET\_STRING\_ARG(string,x,append)

+Print into the string\_t 'string' the variable 'x'.
-The format of 'x' is deduced.
+The format of 'x' is deduced provided that it is a standard numerical C type.
+It needs the header 'm-string.h' for working (this macro is only a wrapper around it).

 ##### M\_PRINT(args...)

 Print using printf all the variable in 'args'.
-The format of the arguments are deduced.
+The format of the arguments are deduced provided that it is a standard numerical C type.

 ##### M\_FPRINT(file, args...)

 Print into a file 'file' using fprintf all the variables in 'args'.
-The format of 'x' is deduced.
+The format of the arguments are deduced provided that it is a standard numerical C type.

 ##### M\_AS\_TYPE(type, x)